 As soon as the researcher got into the school, he went to the office of the school head and showed the letter of approval and endorsement from the superintendent and from the district supervisor.
 After which, the researcher met the teachers and the school head and gave them a brief orientation on how they will respond to the questions in the questionnaire.
 As soon as the respondents were able to complete answering the questionnaire, the researcher collected them and tallied the responses.
 Interpretation followed after the statistician handed the data.

-Method of Data Analysis
+2.6 Data Analysis

 The following statistical tools were used in the conduct of this study: